JaneliaSciComp/hortacloud-website/content/docs/user_manual/tutorials/tracing-neurons.md

 To find the sample neuron:

 - Right-click in the 3D view and choose "Reset Horta Rotation" so you are oriented in the default direction
-- Click the "Go to..." button in the Horta Control Center (described in more detail in the previous tutorial)
+- Click the "Go to location..." button in the "VIEWS" section of the Horta Control Center (described in more detail in the previous tutorial)
 - Enter the following coordinates and click OK: `[74130,18910,35035]`
     + Remember, if you copy and paste these coordinates, you'll need to choose the middle icon on the AppStream toolbar and choose "Past to remote session" to transfer the coordinates from your local computer's clipboard to the AppStream clipboard; once it's there, you can use control-V to paste as usual
     + See "AppStream Basics" for more information on copying and pasting to and from AppStream